yugiinwork/Timesheet-Management-Pro/README.md

    password: admin (this is a super admin)
 2. Every new user ia a admin of that workplace.
 3. hierarchy used : manager  >  teamleader/admin  >  employee
+4. A super admin has a absolute power of the website.